jwGitHub9860/Space_Challenge/README.md

 ## Credits
 ###### References used while making project

+Ben Crazed Up Euden.
+"How to Take Numbers from a String and Put Them into an Arraylist." _Stack Overflow_, stackoverflow.com/questions/8701767/how-to-take-numbers-from-a-string-and-put-them-into-an-arraylist.
+Accessed 8 May 2025.

 Comment.
 “Extract All Integers from the given String in Java.” _GeeksforGeeks_, 21 Nov.
 2024, www.geeksforgeeks.org/extract-all-integers-from-the-given-string-in-java/.
 Accessed 8 May 2025.

-Ben Crazed Up Euden.
-"How to Take Numbers from a String and Put Them into an Arraylist." _Stack Overflow_, stackoverflow.com/questions/8701767/how-to-take-numbers-from-a-string-and-put-them-into-an-arraylist.
+Extract Digits from String - Stringutils Java - Stack Overflow, stackoverflow.com/questions/14974033/extract-digits-from-string-stringutils-java.
 Accessed 8 May 2025.

 “Java Pattern Class.” _GeeksforGeeks_, GeeksforGeeks, 15 Dec.
 2024, www.geeksforgeeks.org/pattern-class-in-java/.
 Accessed 8 May 2025.